Agricultural Education (EDAG)

 1000 Level | 2000 Level | 3000 Level | 4000 Level

 4070 [EDAS 4070].
 Trends:___.
 2 (Max 6).
 Designed to provide reading, discussion, research, and the appraisal of new methods, materials, equipment, and experimental programs concerned with the improvement of education as it pertains to the areas of vocational education; vocational agriculture, home economics, and trade and industrial education.
 Each department in the college may make offerings under this number, the the maximum allowable credits for each department is 6 semester hours.
-Prerequisites: 6 hours of education.
+Prerequisite: 6 hours of education.

 4170 [EDAS 4170, EDVE 4170].
 Principles of Agricultural Mechanics and Technology.
 3. Content will emphasize those skills commonly taught in Wyoming agricultural education in the secondary school system with an emphasis on advanced gas and plasma welding theory, small gas engines, and advanced electrical wiring and practices.
 Designed for students preparing to teach agricultural science in the Wyoming public school system.
 Prerequisite: EDAG 4070 or approval of instructor.